joesteinkamp/design-knowledge-base/4_Operations/Team-Rituals/critique.md

 > **The Difference between Critique and Criticism**
 > Taken from _Writing Alone, Writing Together; A Guide for Writers and Writing Groups_ by Judy Reeves
 >
-> * Criticism finds fault/Critique looks at structure
+> * Criticism finds fault / Critique looks at structure
-> * Criticism looks for what's lacking/Critique finds what's working
+> * Criticism looks for what's lacking / Critique finds what's working
-> * Criticism condemns what it doesn't understand/Critique asks for clarification
+> * Criticism condemns what it doesn't understand / Critique asks for clarification
-> * Criticism is spoken with a cruel wit and sarcastic tongue/Critique's voice is kind, honest, and objective
+> * Criticism is spoken with a cruel wit and sarcastic tongue / Critique's voice is kind, honest, and objective
-> * Criticism is negative/Critique is positive \(even about what isn't working\)
+> * Criticism is negative / Critique is positive \(even about what isn't working\)
-> * Criticism is vague and general/Critique is concrete and specific
+> * Criticism is vague and general / Critique is concrete and specific
-> * Criticism has no sense of humor/Critique insists on laughter, too
+> * Criticism has no sense of humor / Critique insists on laughter, too
-> * Criticism looks for flaws in the writer as well as the writing/Critique addresses only what is on the page
+> * Criticism looks for flaws in the writer as well as the writing / Critique addresses only what is on the page

 ### Standard Questions to Ask: